When you're working hard towards your fitness and weight loss goals, it's all about tough workouts and cutting out all the unhealthy foods.

 And then there's those with great nutritional values but a totally fake chocolate taste.

-So, our team here at Total Shape set out on a mission to bring you the best tasting products.
+So, our team here at Total Shape set out on a mission to bring you the best tasting chocolate protein powders.

-Of all the chocolate protein powders we tested out, we all seemed to agree that Transparent Labs is one of the best tasting products.
+Of all the chocolate protein powders we tested out, we all seemed to agree that Transparent Labs Whey Protein Isolate is one of the best tasting products.

 The only downside I can note is that it would be great if it was available in larger tubs.

-2. Performance Lab Protein (Brown Rice Chocolate Flavor)
+2 - Performance Lab Protein Powder (Brown Rice Chocolate)

 For those that are dairy intolerant or vegan, this Performance Lab option may be the best choice.